 I'm lucky that my path has taken me through a number of really interesting fields.
 I have, at various times, considered myself a psychologist, a biologist, a programmer, and a sociologist.

 Trying to explaining white privilege to white undergrads.

 Attempting to convince folks that it is okay to identify yourself as a feminist, and it does not mean that you hate men.

 b)I like movies that take advantage of the medium, and make me think.
-Campy stuff sometimes get watched also, I won't lie.
+Campy stuff is also *awesome*.

 c) I like fusions.
 I've been listening to Manu chao non-stop.
 I like music that makes me feel things.
 Arcade fire makes me feel all conflicted and righteous, Solex and the Johns make me feel existential, The Postal Service makes me both feel ecstatic and sad.
 Aphex Twin sends me on overdrive, and I like a lot of the more mainstream electronica, like Daft punk, Cornelius, etc.

 d) Food without Gluten in it ;)

 3)Chocolate covered gummy bears.
 (O!
 M!!
 G!!!)

 In other words, I do spend a lot of time thinking about my own shit, and how to work it out.
 I value this sort of thought in other folks, as well.

 Also, when I am on OkCupid, I think a lot about Goffman, a sociological theorist that looked at the construction and presentation of self.